run-at-scale/vscode-terraform-doc-snippets/README.md

 ## Known Issues

-* Temporary files/directories are not cleaned up after building the snippets file.
 * Repos are pulled from master but could/should be done from latest release.
 * tests?
 What tests?
 * Issue #1 is probably that this is my first node project and I'm not to be trusted with the language.
 Help and review wanted!